krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Which Google Cloud interface allows for scripting actions in a set of command line executables?
+Q. Which Google Cloud interface allows for scripting actions in a set of command line executables?
 ```
 ```
 Cloud Shell